latent-variable/whisper_subtitles/README.md

 # whisper_subtitles
-Testing whisper for varies use cases and under extreme coditions
+Testing whisper for various use cases and difficult coditions including noisy signal, and static.

 Using whisper to add subtitles on videos